-Mexican drug kingpin El Chapo's wife tells court she wants to plead guilty to US drug trafficking charges
+Mexican drug kingpin El Chapo's wife pleads guilty to US drug trafficking, other felony charges

 Emma Coronel Aispuro was arrested in February on federal charges

-The wife of notorious Mexican drug kingpin Joaquin "El Chapo" Guzman appeared in a Washington, D.C., court on Thursday, where she officially announced plans to plead guilty to federal charges in connection with allegations she helped her husband run his multibillion-dollar criminal empire.
+The wife of notorious Mexican drug kingpin Joaquin "El Chapo" Guzman pleaded guilty to federal charges in a Washington, D.C., court on Thursday, in connection with allegations she helped her husband run his multibillion-dollar criminal empire.

-Emma Coronel Aispuro appeared in District of Columbia court for a plea agreement hearing related to a single charge of conspiracy to distribute cocaine, methamphetamine, heroin and marijuana in the U.S. She previously pleaded not guilty to the allegations, which link her to crimes committed by her convicted drug lord husband, nicknamed "El Chapo."

-Coronel wore a green prison uniform and spoke through an interpreter during the hearing, when her attorney told District Court Judge Rudolph Contreras that his client wants to enter a plea of guilty.
+Emma Coronel Aispuro appeared in District of Columbia court for a plea agreement hearing related to three felony charges, including a single charge of conspiracy to distribute cocaine, methamphetamine, heroin and marijuana in the U.S. Coronel wore a green prison uniform and spoke through an interpreter during the hearing, when she entered her guilty plea.

+She previously had pleaded not guilty to the allegations, which linked her to crimes committed by her convicted drug-lord husband, nicknamed "El Chapo."

+Coronel now would face up to life in prison for a single county of conspiracy to distribute heroin, cocaine, methamphetamine and marijuana in the U.S., which carries a mandatory minimum of 10 years in prison.
+She also would face up to 20 years in prison for conspiracy to launder money and another 10 years for engaging in transactions of property related to a designated foreign narcotics trafficker.

 EL CHAPO'S ALLEGED TOP MONEY LAUNDERER EXTRADITED TO FACE CONSPIRACY CHARGES IN US